KNOWLEDGE BASE

 How do external account transfers work?

-1. The customer (you) provides the transfer details, including the account and routing numbers.
+1. You provide us with the transfer details, including the account and routing numbers.

 2. We submit the request to the ACH.